Introduction

 1981 Census of Native People in Canada

-A study commissioned by the Native Council of Canada revealed that the government’s estimations of the populations of Status Indian, Metis, Non-Status Indian, and Inuit Peoples varied by Department, to a gap of 250,000 people in 1971-72. (see image excerpt below).
+A study commissioned by the Native Council of Canada revealed that the government’s estimations of the populations of Status Indian, Metis, Non-Status Indian, and Inuit Peoples varied by Department, to an official enumeration gap of 2,500,000 people. (see image below).

 Presented by UNN President Dan Smith.
 “THE FUTURE: The Year 2000.
 Your grandchild He asked me, who are you, what Nation do you belong to?
 What did you say?
 I said I was a citizen of no Nation.
 I told him that I was a creation of the Indian Act.
 Stripped of my identity, my birthright and my citizenship because I could not be legally registered as an Indian.
 I am a by-product of various pieces of legislation and policies that date back to the 1840’s when the British colonial government formally took steps to assimilate and civilize us; to legislate our Nations out of existence.”